NeLy-EPFL/flygym/doc/source/tutorials/rule_based_controller.rst

 Rule-based controller
 =====================

-**Summary:** In this tutorial, we will introduce how locomotion can be achieved through local coordination rules in absence of a centralized mechanism like the CPG.
+**Summary:** In this tutorial, we will show how locomotion can be achieved using local coordination rules in the absence of centralized mechanisms like coupled CPGs.

 .. note::
     Additional dependencies are required to follow this tutorial.
 In